xjsender/haoide/README.md

 + This command is only enabled in ApexPage, ApexTrigger, ApexClass or ApexComponent file
 + After component is updated, click SublimeApex > Save to Server

+###Refresh component
++ This command is only enabled in ApexPage, ApexTrigger, ApexClass or ApexComponent file
++ After component is updated in UI or other IDE, click SublimeApex > Refresh From Server

+###Delete component
++ This command is only enabled in ApexPage, ApexTrigger, ApexClass or ApexComponent file
++ If component is useless and you want to delete it from server, click SublimeApex > Delete From Server

 ###New Component #
 Press Ctrl+Alt+N to invoke the input panel, and then input the new component info according to guide as below
 ```